Adit129/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
-This is the second task of web development internship by Prodigy
+This is the Stop Watch Web application